-Mr. Miller, Dr. Tow, and Mr. Tese served as members of the Compensation Committee during 2019.
-None of them is a current or former officer or employee of the Company.
+Dr. Tow and Mr. Tese served as members of the Compensation Committee during 2020.
+Mr. Miller served as a member of the Compensation Committee until his resignation, effective July 8, 2020.
+None of Mssrs.
+Tow, Tese and Miller are current or former officers or employees of the Company.